 This fellowship was established in November 2013 by the Northeastern Ohio Tennis Foundation to recognize students that have made a significant impact in the lives of others through community or volunteer service.
 These Fellowships will provide graduating seniors and/or those that have graduated within 180 days prior to the deadline.

-This fellowship aims to continue Executive Director, Carol Gander’s legacy of distinguished public service.
+This fellowship aims to continue Executive Director, Carol and USTA Official/Past NEOTA President Ron Gander’s legacy of distinguished public service.
 The fellowship, up to $1,000 can be used to pursue advancement in the recipients chosen careers.

-Mrs. Gander realized that not all seniors planned to attend college upon graduation, therefore college attendance is not a requirement of this fellowship.
-She felt everyone could be a point of light for others.
-It was her belief that life experiences both broaden and strengthen our personal character.
+Both Carol and Ron Gander realized that not all seniors planned to attend college upon graduation, therefore college attendance is not a requirement of this fellowship.
+They felt everyone could be a point of light for others.
+It was their belief that life experiences both broaden and strengthen our personal character.
 This fellowship is designed to thank you for helping others.

 Applicants must meet the following requirements: